EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 ## 2nd December, 2018
 I've updated the build on the Play store to version 0.9.
 This new update includes all the bug fixes detailed above as well as adding 2 new level, one of which includes the boss level.
 Below, I am going to outline all the features I have implemented so far as a summary of the development of this project.
 I am very happpy with how the game turned out.

+## 6th December, 2018
+I've updated the APK on the Play store to Version 1.1 which includes some bugfixes as well as some minor changes to the levels.

+### Known Bugs
+* Sometimes the player will randomly stop moving
+* The merchant on the boss level doesn't work correctly in certain situations
+* Arrows don't show a hit effect even though they are damaging the enemy

 ### What would I do differently?
 * Use a state machine to control player and enemy states